joaogdfaero/algorithms_problems_ruby/README.md

 - Day Week (hard)

 **To Do**
-- [ ] Create a RSPEC test for every problem and algorithm.
+- [ ] Create a RSpec test for every problem and algorithm.

 ##